SamuelLundquist/SimpleRecipeBlog/README.md

 ## Result
 You can find this website hosted at: https://nodejs-recipe-blog.herokuapp.com/

-**Please keep in mind that anything can be added to this site, by anyone.
+**_WARNING: Please keep in mind that anything can be added to this site, by anyone.
 I am not actively monitoring its content and if you do find anything unprofessional on there, I apologize.
-If this occurs, please let me know so I can remove it.**
+If this occurs, please let me know so I can remove it._**

 ## Try on your own
 If you wish to try out this web app locally, you will need to provide a MongoDB database: https://www.mongodb.com/